 See Related: Reasons Why Traveling is Important

-In the tiny municipality of Melide, lies something very big, and yet even smaller; Welcome to Swissminiatur!
+In the tiny municipality of Melide lies something very big, yet even smaller.
+Welcome to Swissminiatur!
 The nation’s largest open-air museum and park, world-famous for its delightful miniature town!
 This attraction is among the best landmarks in Switzerland to bring young kids.

-With, the Monte Generoso, San Salvatore, and the San Giorgio mountains forming a mind-blowing backdrop, the park has rightfully been declared a UNESCO World Heritage Site.
+With the Monte Generoso, San Salvatore, and the San Giorgio mountains forming a mind-blowing backdrop, the park has been declared a UNESCO World Heritage Site.

-When looking for a scenic and serene destination that children will love the museum is the ideal destination.
+The museum is ideal for a scenic and serene destination that children will love.
 Relax and unwind in a tranquil natural setting, and get lost in the incredible details of this giant among miniature towns.